 Now for some things you might not think of.
 Are you going to need multilingual support?
 If it’s something you think would be nice, remember that you or someone is going to have to provide this content.
 Translators are notoriously inaccurate, so don’t expect to simply be able to run site content through one of these to create a multilingual site.

 Will you conceivably be launching another website in the future, whether it’s related to your current site or not?
-Most CMS’s offer multiple site support, and this is something you should take advantage of in most cases.
+Most CMSs offer multiple-site support, and this is something you should take advantage of in most cases.
 This way, when you launch your next site, you’re already familiar with the system, and you can bring other people up to speed quickly.

 Remember, the search function is used by many people as soon as they come to your site.
 You don’t want them skulking away in disgust because your search engine made it too difficult for them to find what they wanted.

-There are CMS’s out there that allow you to customize every last aspect of how they create and display pages, and there are those that keep all of this hidden from even the savviest programmers.
+There are CMSs out there that allow you to customize every last aspect of how they create and display pages, and there are those that keep all of this hidden from even the savviest programmers.
 Which one you go with depends largely on you or the person who will be charged with maintaining it.

 Some systems offer plugins to do this, many of which are designed to better optimize your pages for search engines.
 These work well, and accessibility aids will also benefit from this optimization.
 There are several more customization options you should look for when choosing a CMS, and many have to do with search engine optimization.

 4. Search Engine Optimization

 Speaking of SEO, this is another key aspect to investigate when choosing a CMS.
-SEO goes beyond putting out standard code; it also includes several aspects of page layout to which a CMS may not conform:
+SEO goes beyond putting out standard code; it also includes several aspects of the page layout to which a CMS may not conform:

 Probably the most important SEO tweak your CMS will need is the functionality to create URLs based on the title of a page.
-Even better, some CMS’s allow you to create a custom URL for each page on your system, which you can load with appropriate keywords.
+Even better, some CMSs allow you to create a custom URL for each page on your system, which you can load with appropriate keywords.

 Make sure your CMS allows you to input descriptive page titles and also lets you customize the titles of pages for each section of the site.
-For instance, you might want your blog to have titles like: “<SITENAME> <TITLE OF BLOG ENTRY>”, while your e-commerce SECTION has pages entitled: “<YOURSITE> <Product-name>”.
+For instance, you might want your blog to have titles like “<SITENAME> <TITLE OF BLOG ENTRY>” while your e-commerce SECTION has pages entitled: “<YOURSITE> <Product-name>.”

 Customized Meta Tags:

-Your CMS should at least allow you to customize the meta description and robots tags of each page to ensure the description includes helpful keywords and that pages that shouldn’t be indexed are not.
+Your CMS should at least allow you to customize the meta description and robot tags of each page to ensure the description includes helpful keywords and that pages that shouldn’t be indexed are not.

 Other Custom Tags:

 There are many situations when you don’t want a crawler to follow a particular link, in which case you’d use a “nofollow” tag to indicate as such.
-Some CMS’s don’t allow for this level of customization.
+Some CMSs don’t allow for this level of customization.
 You also want to ensure that your CMS uses heading tags to denote headlines in page content, as these are particularly helpful when search engines index a site.

 Customized Site Structure:

 Ideally, a CMS will let you group the site into whatever categories best suit your content.
 This will allow crawlers to navigate your site in the most logical way possible and translate into higher search engine rankings.

-Optimizing a CMS for search engines can be a full-time job, but if your CMS supports these basic features, your site will be at least fairly well optimized for ranking on the major search engines.
+Optimizing a CMS for search engines can be a full-time job, but if your CMS supports these basic features, your site will be at least fairly well-optimized for ranking on the major search engines.

 In The End